 Montbell fleeces are made using a wide variety of fabrics, offering a rich selection for any season and activity.

-Our lightest, thinnest fleece fabric, Chameece, is knitted using very thin (less than 1 denier) micro polyester thread.
+Our lightest, thinnest fleece fabric, Chameece, is knitted using very thin (less than 1 denier) micro polyester yarn.
 As its namesake, originating from the soft leather of the Chamois Antelopes, Chameece has a luxurious feel.
 We produced this exquisite softness through high fiber count, tight weaves, and a brushed face.
 Weighing only 160 grams per square meter, this micro-fleece is light, compressible, and quick to dry.

 This fabric is specially knitted to provide a “sweater-like” exterior, while maintaining the warmth and versatility of our traditional mid-weight fleece.
 Weighing in at 255 grams per square meter, this fabric helps balance function and style.
-Clothing made with CLIMAPLUS Knit function well as an inner insulating layer during the day on the mountain, but never looks out of place when relaxing at the lodge late into the evening.
+Clothing made with CLIMAPLUS Knit functions well as an inner insulating layer during the day on the mountain, but never looks out of place when relaxing at the lodge late into the evening.

 Our go-to-classic fleece, CLIMAPLUS 100 weights 220 grams per square meter and easily satisfies the role of an inner layering piece or lightweight outerwear without breaking the bank.

 Our tried and tested fleece, double-faced with 2-way stretch, CLIMAPLUS 200 tips the scale at 270 grams per square meter leaning on the heavier side to our lineup.
 Garments made with this comfortable fabric are ideal as cold weather middle layers or as an outerwear in shoulder season.

 Our long fiber fleece excels in breathability, drying quickly, and offers high “pack-ability” despite its impressive loft.
 The soft, fur-like fibers trap air to yield incredible warmth at a minimal weight.
 Garments made with CLIMA AIR fabric maintain their insulating ability by resisting pilling and clumping after washing.